ColeAmparo/ColeAmparo.github.io/essays/JavaIsntJavascript.md

 to admit that I thought Java and Javascript were the same thing.
-I didn’t have time to think about the difference, since it has been a year since I have touched Java, due to mainly programming in C. So when I started doing the “intro to Javascript” exercises I thought I already familiar with the language.
+I didn’t have time to think about the difference, since it has been a year since I have touched Java, due to mainly programming in C. So when I started doing the “intro to Javascript” exercises I thought I was already familiar with the language.
 Boy was I wrong.

 ## Benefits of Javascript

-First of all Javascript feels easier to use compared to C or Java, not having to specify your variable, being able to access characters in a string by using array notation, the list goes on.
+First of all Javascript feels easier to use compared to C or Java because of small changes.
+Not having to specify your variable, being able to access characters in a string by using array notation, the list goes on.
 Secondly there is a much wider ARRAY of things that you can do in Java.